Reckless Driving Texas

 Reckless Driving Texas Consequences

 In Texas, reckless driving is a misdemeanor.
-If you choose to pay the fine without going to court, the fine is $510.00.
-Drivers that choose to appear before a judge may get the fine lowered, or the judge can raise it up to $1000.00.
+The fine is $510.00 if you choose to pay it without going to court.
+Drivers who choose to appear before a judge may get the fine lowered, or the judge can raise it to $1000.00.
 Depending on how serious the accident is, you could be charged with vehicular homicide or involuntary manslaughter, which can result in losing your driver’s license or getting a prison sentence.

 Along with criminal charges, the injured party can sue for medical expenses, pain and suffering, and lost wages.

-Your insurance company can increase the amount of your premium and you will have a criminal record.
-This may affect your ability to find employment.
-Many insurance companies refuse to insure drivers that have a reckless driving conviction.
-If they do decide to cover you, your insurance premium could be significantly more than average insurance rates.
+Your insurance company can increase your premium, and you will have a criminal record, which may affect your ability to find employment.
+Many insurance companies refuse to insure drivers with reckless driving convictions.
+If they do decide to cover you, your insurance premium could be significantly more than average rates.
 Reckless driving will also add six points to your driving record.
 If you get eight or more points in a period of two or more years, your driving privileges will be suspended.

 You may think that you can defend yourself in court.
 However, an experienced Texas attorney can improve your odds of a favorable outcome.
 If you are facing serious criminal charges such as reckless driving in the state of Texas, you should contact a criminal defense attorney.